-1. Open the Connect settings (for Windows, just click the Connect icon in the system tray...
-For Mac, click Settings from the drop-down).
+1. Open the Connect settings (for Windows, click the Connect icon in the system tray.
+For Mac, click Settings from the drop-down menu).

 2. Click Deactivate Workstation.

-3. Check your username and password are correct, and click Register This Computer.
+3. Verify that your username and password are correct and click Register This Computer.

-If you've checked the above and are still unable to print, please open an email ticket or chat with our support team so we can look into this with you further (and scroll down for an alternate print method to get you printing in the meantime).
+If you've checked the above and are still unable to print, please open an email ticket or chat with our support team so we can look into this with you further.
+(Scroll down for an alternate print method to get you printing in the meantime.)